-3.6 Help is Available for An 800 number is available to OEMs for assistance, and Zetaco has a 48-hour turnaround policy on controller repairs.
+3.6 Help is Available for An 800 number is available to all Zetaco-direct customers for assistance.
 Problem Situations You Can Use the Customer Support Hotline Zetaco provides a Customer Support Hotline to answer technical questions and to assist with installation and help trouble-shoot problems.
 The Hotline technical team is available from 8:00 a.m. to 5:00 p.m.
 (CST), Monday through Friday.
-Within the U.S. dial 1-800-537-5292 Outside the U.S. dial 1-612-941-5825 How to Get a Return Material Authorization (RMA) A Return Material Authorization number is required before shipping anything back to Zetaco.
+Within the U.S. dial 1-800-537-5292 Outside the U.S. dial 1-612-890-5138 How to Get a Return Material Authorization (RMA) A Return Material Authorization number is required before shipping anything back to Zetaco.
 It should be referenced on the package and in any correspondence about the return.
-To get an RMA number: 1 Fill out a conv of the Material Return Information form

-- 1. Fill out a copy of the Material Return Information form shown on the next page and be prepared to give some of this information on the phone if asked.
-A copy of the filled out form should also be sent with any return package. - 2.
-Call the Customer Support Hotline to request an RMA number from them.
+To get an RMA number: 1.
+Fill out a copy of the Material Return Information form shown on the next page and be prepared to give some of this information on the phone if asked.
+A copy of the filled out form should also be sent with any return package.
+2. Call the Customer Support Hotline to request an RMA number from them.
 Each product being returned needs a separate RMA number and Material Return Information form.
-It should be shipped to Zetaco, 6850 Shady Oak Road, Eden Prairie, MN, 55344, freight prepaid.
+It should be shipped to Zetaco, 11400 Rupp Drive, Burnsville, MN, 55337, freight prepaid.
 Upon Zetaco's verification of defect, defective parts shall be repaired or replaced, and returned surface freight prepaid to the customer.
-In most cases, the Controller will be shipped back to you within two working days.

 To safeguard the product during shipment, please use packaging that is adequate to protect it from damage.
 It would be a good idea to keep the original packaging for this purpose.
 Mark the box: Delicate Instrument.
 Indicate the RMA number(s) on the shipping label.

-Information About Warranty The SCZ-5 is warranted free from manufacturing and material defects, when used in a normal and proper manner, for a period of two years from date of shipment.
+Information About Warranty The SCZ-6T is warranted free from manufacturing and material defects, when used in a normal and proper manner, for a period of two years from date of shipment.
 Except for the express warranties stated above, Zetaco disclaims all warranties including all implied warranties of merchantability and fitness.
 The stated express warranties are in lieu of all obligations of liabilities on the part of Zetaco for damages, including but not limited to, special, indirect or consequential arising out of or in connection with the use or performance of Zetaco's products.
 If a part is no longer under warranty, or if the problem is not warranted (as set forth above), then repair will be billable to the customer.